cirrusidentity/simplesamlphp-module-authoauth2/docs/GOOGLE.md

 Google provides both OIDC and Google Plus endpoints for learning about a user.
 The OIDC endpoints require fewer client API permissions and return data in a standardized format.
-The Google Plus endpoints can return more data about a user but require Goolge Plus permissions and return data in a Google specific format.
+The Google Plus endpoints can return more data about a user but require Google Plus permissions and return data in a Google specific format.
+The Google Plus apis will be shutting down sometime in 2019 so we recommend using the OIDC endpoints

 You can also choose between using the generic OAuth/OIDC implementation or using a [Google specific library](https://github.com/thephpleague/oauth2-google/).